Maris-26/nail_art_application/README.md

 ├── requirements.txt   # Project dependencies
 └── README.md         # Project documentation
 ```

+### Unsplash API Integration

+- Integrated Unsplash API: homepage now displays real nail art images from Unsplash in real time.
+- Each image is shown with an auto-generated descriptive title (or fallback to "Beautiful Nail Art #n").
+- Tags for each image are automatically generated based on the image description and match the filter categories (style, color, occasion).
+- Homepage template updated to render dynamic images, titles, and tags from the API.
+- **Collection feature:** Users can click the bookmark icon on the homepage to add a nail art to their collection.
+The collection page displays all saved items, and users can remove items from their collection with a single click.
+Collection state is stored in the user session (no login required).

 ### Notes
 - The virtual environment (`venv/`) is excluded from version control via `.gitignore`